-Estin nated Fair Value Estimated Weighted Average Life (Years)
+Estimated Fair Value Estimated Weighted Average Life (Years)

 Trademarks - Baker Hughes \$ 2,100 Indefinite life

 Customer relationships 1,240 15

 Patents and technology 465 10

 In-process research and development 70 Indefinite life

 Capitalized software 64 2

 Trade names - other 45 10

 Favorable lease contracts & others 21 10

 Total \$ 4,005

-- (2) Includes approximately \$83 million of net deferred tax liabilities related to the fair value of intangible assets included in the purchase consideration and approximately \$113 million of other net deferred tax assets, including non-U.S. loss carryforwards net of valuation allowances partially offset by liabilities for unrecognized benefits. - (3) Goodwill represents the excess of the total purchase consideration over fair value of the net assets recognized and represents the future economic benefits that we believe will result from combining the operations of GE O&G and Baker Hughes, including expected future synergies and operating efficiencies.
+- (2) Includes approximately \$500 million of net deferred tax liabilities related to the fair value of intangible assets included in the purchase consideration and approximately \$242 million of other net deferred tax assets, including non-U.S. loss carryforwards net of valuation allowances partially offset by liabilities for unrecognized benefits. - (3) Goodwill represents the excess of the total purchase consideration over fair value of the net assets recognized and represents the future economic benefits that we believe will result from combining the operations of GE O&G and Baker Hughes, including expected future synergies and operating efficiencies.
 Goodwill resulting from the Transactions has been primarily allocated to the Oilfield Services segment, of which \$67 million is deductible for tax purposes.
 See "Note 7.
 Goodwill and Other Intangible Assets" for allocation of goodwill to all the segments.

 During the six months ended June 30, 2018, the Company made measurement period adjustments to reflect facts and circumstances in existence as of the acquisition date.
-These adjustments resulted in an increase in goodwill from December 31, 2017 of \$891 million primarily due to a reduction in the fair value of property, plant and equipment of \$362 million, equity method investments of \$228 million, intangible assets of \$123 million and an increase in other liabilities of \$314 million primarily related to uncertain tax positions, warranty, and other sundry liabilities.
+These adjustments resulted in an increase in goodwill from December 31, 2017 of \$911 million primarily due to a reduction in the fair value of property, plant and equipment of \$362 million, equity method investments of \$228 million, intangible assets of \$123 million and an increase in other liabilities of \$314 million primarily related to uncertain tax positions, warranty, and other sundry liabilities.
 As a result of the decrease in property, plant and equipment and intangible assets during the six months ended June 30, 2018, we recorded a cumulative decrease to depreciation and amortization expense of \$33 million.
 We reclassified certain balances to conform to our current presentation.

-We are treated as a partnership for U.S. federal income tax purposes.
-As such, we are not subject to U.S. federal income tax under current U.S. tax laws.
-Our foreign subsidiaries, however, have incurred current and deferred foreign income taxes.
-Our members are each required to take into account for U.S. federal income tax purposes their distributive share of the items of income, gain, loss and deduction, which generally includes our U.S. operations.
+BHGE LLC is treated as a partnership for U.S. federal income tax purposes.
+As such, BHGE LLC is not itself subject to U.S. federal income tax under current U.S. tax laws.
+BHGE LLC's foreign subsidiaries, however, have incurred current and deferred foreign income taxes.
+The members of BHGE LLC are each required to take into account for U.S. federal income tax purposes their distributive share of the items of income, gain, loss and deduction of BHGE LLC, which generally includes our U.S. operations.
 BHGE and GE are each taxed on their distributive share of income and gain, whether or not a corresponding amount of cash or other property is distributed to them.
-For assets held indirectly by us through subsidiaries, the taxes attributable to those subsidiaries will be reflected in our consolidated and combined financial statements.
+For assets held indirectly by BHGE LLC through subsidiaries, the taxes attributable to those subsidiaries will be reflected in our consolidated and combined financial statements.